 For example, a burger costs you 2.00$ to prepare/ and you sell it for 8.00$ = 0.25 is your food cost.

 Now, to know the food cost percentage : 0.25 X 100= 25%

 So the food or the plate cost for that particular burger is 25%.

 2. Food Cost – Period Cost

-Period cost, this is a little more complicated, however, it is extremely important for you to keep a tab on this as well.
-Period food cost is essentially the cost you incurred on food in a particular person, be it a month or a quarter.
+Period cost is slightly more complicated but you must keep a tab on this as well.
+Period food cost is essentially the cost incurred on food in a particular person, be it a month or a quarter.
 But if you want to determine the period food cost, you will have to understand the COGS (Cost of Goods Sold) formula.
 Period costs can be used to determine the period for any category in your restaurant.

 Here’s the COGS Formula for your convenience:

 Beginning Inventory + New Inventory Purchased – Ending Inventory = Total Food Usage in a particular period.

 Once you have the total amount used, you can find the Cost Of Goods Sold by :

 Toral Food Usage/Total Food Sales = COGS.